willyweather/slate/source/index.html.md

 }
 ```

-A Rainfall forecast contains a daily summary of rain, in contrast to a <a href="/#forecasts-rainfall-probability">Rainfall Probability</a> forecast which will give periodic probability values throughout each day.
+A Rainfall forecast contains a daily summary of rain, in contrast to a <a href="#forecasts-rainfall-probability">Rainfall Probability</a> forecast which will give periodic probability values throughout each day.

 Some areas will provide a forecast 'amount' of rainfall, which we display as a range.